 Like colorforth, the control structures in avrforth are simpler and fewer in number than the traditional ANS control words.
 However, the ANS words can be added for compatibility if needed.

-both end the current colon definition,
+; and ;; both end the current colon definition,

-but are not identical. ;;
+but are not identical. ;; always compiles a ret.

-checks if the preceeding instruction is a call
+; checks if the preceeding instruction is a call.

-If so, it changes the call
+If so, it changes the call to a jmp.
+If not,

-it compiles a ret
+it compiles a ret like ;;.

-performs a branch to the next then
+if performs a branch to the next then if the

 last result was zero (false).
 Therefore, the code between if

-is executed when the last result was nonzero (true).
+and then is executed when the last result was nonzero (true).

-does not consume the top stack element -- if works by
+if does not consume the top stack element -- if works by

 looking at the z-bit in the status register.
 Similarly, -if